BobJohnson24/ComfyUI-INT8-Fast/README.md

 - **Performance:** ~1.15x slower due to dynamic calculations
 - **Quality:** Possibly slightly higher quality

-Pre-quantized checkpoints are recommended for most architectures.
+Pre-quantized checkpoints were recommended for most architectures, but on-the-fly quantization with QuaRot can be better in a few cases.

 **Shoutout to [vistralis](https://huggingface.co/vistralis) for these:**
 Make sure to update the node to use them as int8 row-wise was added.